stellar-labs/cosmicql/README.md

 }
 ```

-Which will procduce the following.
+Which will produce the following.

 ```json
 {